UnCryptocurrency Safety Tips!

 There are plenty of investment services available that will accept cryptocurrency as a funding method.
 These services will promise high yield payouts, or unsustainable returns on investment.
 These are often nothing more than Ponzi schemes, and they capitalize on the fact that cryptocurrency payments are irreversible.
 Bitbuy will not process withdrawals to many of these services.

 Other common scams are shipping scams, where a shipping company requests crypto payment in order to release a package, romance scams, where a bad actor pretends to be someone they are not in order to entice a cryptocurrency payment, or crypto mining related scams.

-8) Double check your URL bar everytime you sign in
+8) Double-check your URL bar every time you sign in

-Hackers can attempt to clone the landing page of a site, that looks and feels exaclty like your exchange or service you are used to using.
-Check your browser address bar to make sure the https:// is visible, the URL matches (eg bitbuy.ca), and that the SSL certificate is present.
+Hackers can attempt to clone the landing page of a site, that looks and feels exactly like your exchange or service you are used to using.
+Check your browser address bar to make sure the https:// is visible, the URL matches (e.g. bitbuy.ca), and that the SSL certificate is present.
 If any of these are missing, do not fill out any information on this page as it could be a ‘cloned’ page used for a phishing attack.

 9) Create complex and unique passwords, update them regularly

 Creating a complex and unique password can help protect your crypto assets on Bitbuy and elsewhere.
 Check out Bitbuy’s tips on creating the best password here.
-You should also consider making a unique password for each service.
+Additionally, you should also consider making a unique password for each service.
 This is best practice, so if one set of your user credentials is compromised, a hacker can’t use the same login and password to access your accounts on other services.

 10) Be Weary Of Crypto Giveaways